ellen3128/ellen3128/README.md

 ### About Me 👩‍🚀

-- 🔖 **Fun fact:** Former corporate strategy consultant and a registered lobbyist for an international corporation.
+- 🔖 **Fun fact:** Former corporate strategy consultant and a registered lobbyist for a leading international corporation.
 Love design and programming!

-- ⚡ **Soft Skills:** Intuitive design and innovative problem-solving
+- ⚡ **Soft Skills:** Intuitive design, innovative problem-solving, communications

 - 💻 **Hard Skills:** HTML, CSS, JavaScript, React, Vue and more!